brandur/sorg/content/drafts/canonical-log-lines.md

 ## Storage (#storage)

-After emitting canonical lines, the next step is to put them somewhere so as to make use of them.
-We use a two prong approach combining Splunk and Redshift.
+After emitting canonical lines, the next step is to put them somewhere useful.
+At Stripe we use a two prong approach combining Splunk and Redshift.

 ### Splunk (#splunk)